-This will take some effort on your part: Your efforts can help make our dump more efficient while meeting clean air guidelines we can all afford!
-Your efforts can help keep our dump operating.
+We would appreciate your help.
+This will take some effort on your part: Your efforts can help make our dump more efficient while meeting clean air guidelines we can all afford.
+Follow these guidelines to help keep our dump operating:

-TREE AND BRUSH BRANCHES: Please separate branches that are UNDER THREE (3) INCHES IN DIAMETER.
+- Tree and brush branches: Please separate branches that are under 3 inches in diameter.
 The smaller branches can be easily burned.
 Pine needles can also be placed in the burn pile.

 We want to continue this service for our community and appreciate your help.
 If we all work together, we can still enjoy our clean community.